Strategic partnerships in practice: McDonald’s and O2

 Here are three highlights from the conversation:

-Mark talked about Paul’s leadership role, and about how he set about keeping people energised throughout 2020, right across the McDonald’s estate.
+Mark talked about Paul’s role, the importance of leadership, and about how he set about keeping people energised throughout 2020, right across the McDonald’s estate.
 Paul admitted it has been challenging, because McDonald’s is a business that’s normally high on face to face engagement:

 “It was a big moment for us as a brand to move away from that sort of face-to-face engagement.
 We obviously moved quickly to adopt technology, like getting on platforms such as Microsoft Teams.
 But the hardest thing at the start was to make sure you’ve been inclusive and to try to recreate all those small moments and interactions you had, like chats over coffee.”